hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Their schemes, by whom got up, of whom composed,
 >
-> I can explain, 'tis time they were exposed.
+> I can explain, it is time they were exposed.
 >
-> 'Tis not intended these remarks should be
+> It is not intended these remarks should be
 >
 > Applied to dancers of celebrity;
 >